clumb3r/spotifyeasyplaylist/README.md

 # spotifyeasyplaylist
-Easy playlist generator using spotify's built in machine learning queue system.
+Easy playlist generator using spotifys built in machine learning queue system.
 If something breaks or you would like to contribute create a pull request or message me on discord clumber#7126.

 * Requires the correct version of chromedriver.